SS MID? Is that even possible? I will show you how strong Shadow Shaman can be on the midlane, he can destroy nearly anyone! 😀

 Shadow Shaman has great pushing power, and the objectives are the towers and barracks.
+A lot of heroes allow great synergies and combos with Shadow Shaman.
 Every teammate that can support SS in that and protect the important Snakes builds a synergy.
 When pushing with 5 men, a lot of heroes can protect the Serpent Wards:

 - Death Prophet has a great offensive timing window with her activated ultimate.